 AIR21 STATUTE OF LIMITATIONS

 AIR21, 49 U.S.C. §42121(b)(1), requires an aggrieved airline employee to file a Whistleblower Complaint with the U.S. Department of Labor/OSHA against the responsible person(s) not later than 90 days after the date on which the violation occurs.
 Failure to timely file a Whistleblower Complaint with the U.S. Department of Labor/OSHA forever bars any recovery under the AIR21’s Whistleblower Protection provisions.
-Brian J. Graber, Ltd., prepares and files Whistleblower Complaints with OSHA for our clients that have retained our legal services.
-You should timely consult an experienced attorney because there are many considerations that go into a properly preparing and timely filing a Whistleblower Complaint with OSHA.
-Contact Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation.
+Brian J Graber LLC, an aviation whistleblower lawyer prepares and files Whistleblower Complaints with OSHA for our clients that have retained our legal services.
+You should timely consult an experienced attorney because there are many considerations that go into properly preparing and timely filing a Whistleblower Complaint with OSHA.
+Contact Brian J Graber LLC, an aviation whistleblower lawyer at (312) 291-4648 or (574) 395-5189 or (269) 236-6054 for a free consultation.

-Even if you miss AIR21’s 90 day statute of limitations, it is still worth while to consult with Brian J. Graber, Ltd., because other aviation whistleblower laws may apply.
-You may have claims under an Illinois common law retaliatory discharge claim or under the Illinois Whistleblower Act which have longer statutes of limitations.
+If you are an Illinois employee who missed AIR21’s 90-day statute of limitations, it is still worthwhile to consult with Brian J Graber LLC, an aviation whistleblower lawyer because other aviation whistleblower laws may apply.
+You may have claims under an Illinois common law retaliatory discharge claim or under the Illinois Whistleblower Act which has longer statutes of limitations.
 Neither the Supreme Court nor the 7th Circuit Court of Appeals has addressed whether federal law preempts Illinois employment law claims.
 However, several district courts in the 7th Circuit have refused to hold federal law preempts Illinois common law retaliatory discharge and Illinois Whistleblower Act claims.

 Aviation whistleblower laws such as Illinois common law retaliatory discharge and the Illinois Whistleblower Act allow claims to be brought directly into the courts rather than going through the U.S. Department of Labor/OSHA.